 "Oral candidiasis is more likely to occur in babies and older adults, individuals with weakened immune systems or certain health conditions and people who take certain medications like antibiotics or steroids," Dr. Damask says.

-6. You’re Taking a Certain Medication
+7. You're Allergic to a Medication

 Similar to other allergies, your immune system may perceive a substance in a medication as a foreign invader and secrete certain chemicals to attack it, according to the ACAAI.